• Skip to primary navigation

 More Bible Verses To Help Determine If Smoking Weed Is A Sin

-Before considering whether or not using marijuana is permissible, young people (and individuals of all ages) should consider how it could affect their mental health, reputation and life’s focus.
-Talking to a respected friend or leader can bring clarity to an otherwise confusing topic.
+Before considering whether or not using marijuana is permissible, individuals should consider how it could affect their mental health, reputation and life’s focus.
+Seeking counsel from a trusted pastor, mentor or spiritual leader can also help bring clarity to this complex issue.
 Ultimately, it’s important for the Christian to remember to care for the body God has given them and live free from vices.

 Filed Under: Featured in Recovery, Life in Recovery